kevinhayesanderson/threading/README.md

 Background Thread:
     - Identical to foreground threads, except the managed execution ..
     - If the main thread dies, background threads will terminate abr..

+Tasks:
+    - Higher-level abstractions of thread
+    - Capable of returning values
+    - Can be chained
+    - May use a thread pool
+    - Very handy for I/O bound operations
+    - CPU Bound operations:
+        - Uses resources of a local machine
+    - I/O Bound operations:
+        - Out-of-process calls(call to db, api, webServer ..etc)
+        - Operations can take an indeterminate amount of time becaus..
+        - Release local resources while waiting for response
+        - For these operations, Tasks can use TaskCompletionSource
 ```
 ----